General conditions

 • high sailing shoes with socks (to protect your feet from the straps) or, better still, neoprene socks*.
 For D3, D4 and D5 courses knee pads may be useful.

-In particular for courses on cabin cruisers:
+Specifically for courses on cabin cruisers:

 • light or heavy sailing oilskin (*) depending on the season